tvrek/Third-Space/README.md

 <br>

 ## ⚽ purposes
--we made the website to make people know more about El Sharkia Emppi team -the website shows the players of the team and information about them -we made the code public to make people knows how to make a website like that
+-we made the website to make people know more about El Sharkia Emppi team.
+-the website shows the players of the team and information about them.
+-we made the code public to make people knows how to make a website like that.
+## 🧾 Description
+- the website about a national egyptaina team called El Sharkia Enppi which was founded in 2026.
+- the website is consisted of diffrent branches included, the Home page which shows the latest new of the club and introduce the club for anyone.
+- furthermore, Team branch to ilistrute the players of the club and the managers.
+- thirdly, the section of about us that show the information about the club in general for instance, Our Ambitions, Home Stdium including the location and the Capacity.
+Also the kit of the club.
+- Moreover, the trophies that the club gain along its year in the Egyptian premier league and the club history in a fascinating way as shown in the image.